Courtney Terrell

 Sir Courtney Terrell (1881—17 May 1938) was a British Indian Judge and former Chief Justice of the Patna High Court.

 Career

-Terrell was born in 1881.
-He was the eldest son of Thomas Terrell, KC and Emma Terrell.
-He became the Judge of the Calcutta High Court thereafter on 31 March 1928, he was transferred as the Chief Justice of Patna High Court, stayed in the post for ten years almost until his death.
+Terrell was born in 1881, the eldest son of Thomas Terrell, KC and Emma Terrell.
+He became the Judge of the Calcutta High Court on 31 March 1928, was transferred as the Chief Justice of Patna High Court, and stayed in the post for ten years almost until his death.
 Sir Courtney Terrell was known and respected for his legal decisions and his love of the Indian people.
 Terrell visited Japan during his judgeship.
 He died in 1938 from abdominal cancer.
 His son Richard Terrell wrote a book The Chief Justice describing his life in British India.